Variety of support

 About Me

-Dr. Wolfson’s background includes serving as Faculty at Antioch University Santa Barbara from 2010-2021 in positions of Chair of the Master’s in Clinical Psychology Program, creator of the program in Healthy Aging which garnered numerous awards due to its integrative, holistic perspective.
-This lead her to develop Somatic Psychotherapy programs which she lead as Director of Somatic Specializations.
-She also served as Antioch’s Director of the Women in Leadership Certificate program.
+Prior to this she was as Faculty at Antioch University Santa Barbara in positions of Chair of the Master’s in Clinical Psychology Program, where she developed programs in Healthy Aging, Somatic Psychotherapy and, Women in Leadership.
 Prior to that Dr. Wolfson was a co-founder of Santa Barbara Village, a membership organization supporting elders and their families in their homes.
 Her academic career began at Columbia University School where she taught in the Graduate School of Social Work.
-Prior to academic she was Clinical Director of family service agencies where she developed award winning projects focusing on creativity and resilience beyond trauma.
+Dr. Wolfson has also served as Clinical Director of family service agencies where she developed award winning projects focusing on creativity and resilience beyond trauma.
 Her career has been dedicated to empowering individuals and developing programs and access to services for marginalized populations.
 Dr. Wolfson was also project associate on two documentary films which screened at the Santa Barbara International Film Festival and, served as editor of the Psychotherapy section of allthingshealing.com.

-Most recently Dr. Wolfson joined Field Trip Health, an international company focusing on integrative health and Ketamine-Assisted Psychotherapy, in the role of Vice President of Clinical Services.
-Dr. Wolfson’s impetus for engaging in this pioneering approach to treating anxiety, depression, trauma and other challenges, evolved from her work in Somatic Psychotherapy and its focus on the centrality of mind, body, spirit connection.
-She is an active community volunteer, having served as Vice President of Professional Development on the Board of the National Association of Social Workers, Santa Barbara Chapter and on the Board of Directors of Santa Barbara CAMFT (California Association of Marriage and Family Therapists).
+Dr. Wolfson’s current focus is on addressing anxiety, depression, trauma and other life challenges through various treatment approaches within her private practice, working from a person-center integrative perspective including mind, body, spirit community and environment.
+She is active in contributing to community currently providing consultation to Ketamine-Assisted Therapy companies and other organizations.
+She previously served as Vice President of Professional Development on the Board of the National Association of Social Workers, Santa Barbara Chapter and on the Board of Directors of Santa Barbara CAMFT (California Association of Marriage and Family Therapists).

-Dr. Wolfson’s publications and presentations have explored areas frequently presenting within her practice as central to concerns of living including; psychedelic-supportive psychotherapy, life transition, depression, anxiety, trauma, grief, compulsions, relationships, career, and other issues.
-She works closely with client goals to support each individual’s unique creative potential for being an activist in their own life to meeting their potential.
-As a seasoned professional with years of experience in research, teaching, and clinical practice, Dr. Wolfson provides presence-centered psychotherapy and integration of therapeutic psychedelic experiences to enable clients to access healing, creativity and well-being.
+Dr. Wolfson’s publications and presentations have explored areas of practice including; perspectives on psychedelic-supportive psychotherapy, life transition, depression, anxiety, trauma, grief, compulsions, relationships, career, and other issues.
+As a seasoned professional with years of experience in leadership, scholarship, teaching, facilitation, and clinical practice, Dr. Wolfson offers expertise to professional groups and leaders, while working closely with clients in her practice to access their inner potential towards healing, creativity and well-being.

 “Psychedelic-supportive psychotherapy: A psychotherapeutic model for, before and beyond the medicine experience.”